Intuitive vs. Analytical Personality Traits

 How to train someone who is intuitive

-• Explain where the employee will be able to make judgment calls and where they need to rely on procedure or check in with someone else.
-Of course, the level of flexibility you have with this will depend on the role and level, but be realistic about where you really can give an employee with good judgment flexibility.
+• Explain where the employee will be able to make judgment calls and where they need to rely on a procedure or check in with someone else.
+Of course, the amount of flexibility you have with this will depend on the role and level, but be realistic about where you really can give an employee with good judgment free rein.

 How to motivate someone with the intuitive personality trait